 The proportion of individuals newly entering in HIV care in the Netherlands, who were not born in the Netherlands, has been increasing over time.
 Of the 3,566 individuals, 1,586 (44.5%) were born in the Netherlands, and the remaining 1,980 (55.5%) individuals were migrants.
-Of these 1,980 migrants, 589 (29.8%) individuals were already diagnosed with HIV before migrating to the Netherlands, and 351 (17.7%) individuals had a negative HIV-test after they migrated to the Netherlands.
+Of these 1,980 migrants, 589 (29.8%) individuals were already diagnosed with HIV before migrating to the Netherlands, and 351 (17.7%) individuals had a negative HIV-test after they migrated to the Netherlands and hence are known to have acquired HIV after migrating to the Netherlands.
 For the remaining 1,040 (52.5%) migrants, we could not ascertain the country were they acquired HIV, because although these individuals first tested HIV positive while living in the Netherlands, they had no documented negative HIV test in the Netherlands.
-In the PrEP target groups of MSM and transgender persons, 1,828 (83.0%) out of 2,203 individuals had been diagnosed with HIV prior to migrating to the Netherlands.
+In the PrEP target groups of MSM and transgender persons, 1,828 (83.0%) out of 2,203 individuals had been diagnosed with HIV in the Netherlands, and 375 (17.0%) had been diagnosed with HIV prior to migrating to the Netherlands.